Robert Beerbohm: Best of Two Worlds

-On Oct 4, 1978, with partner Gary Wood he opened The Funny Pages on Pier 30, the first high traffic tourist location comic bookstore in America.
-San Francisco's Fisherman's Wharf was then the 3rd largest tourist attraction in the world.
-This location sold high end popular culture artifacts to the well-to-do then coming in from all over the world.

-In 1980 Beerbohm opened a 3rd Best of Two Worlds on 4th St in Santa Rosa.
-Charles "Sparky" Schultz then owned a Snoopy skating rink a mile away.
+On Oct 4, 1978, with partner Gary Wood, he opened The Funny Pages on Pier 30, the first high-traffic tourist location comic bookstore in America, according to Beerbohm.
+San Francisco's Fisherman's Wharf was then one of the largest tourist attractions in the world.
+This location sold high-end popular culture artifacts.
+In 1980 Beerbohm opened a third Best of Two Worlds on 4th St in Santa Rosa.
 In 1982 Gary Wood sold his 50% to Robert Borden.
 In early 1985 Borden and Beerbohm sold 14% to Rory Root.

-In Feb 1986 massive tsunami-like snow-melt flood waters cascaded out of the Sierra Nevada mountains destroying much of northern California.
+In February 1986 snow-melt flood waters cascaded out of the Sierra Nevada mountains, causing widespread property damage in much of northern California.
 Best of Two Worlds central warehouse was mostly destroyed.
-It contained a million comic books, half a million cards, 10,000 concert posters, 3000 pages of original comic book art.
-Plus 90% of Beerbohm's comics fandom archives 1966-1985.
+It contained a million comic books, half a million cards, 10,000 concert posters, 3000 pages of original comic book art, plus 90% of Beerbohm's comics fandom archives 1966–1985.

 Best Comics

-After Best of Two Worlds was forced by natural disaster into bankruptcy.
-Beerbohm went solo again with one store in Haight Ashbury, but moved to better location at Masonic which is a major bus transfer hub for 7 lines on all four corners.
-Here Beerbohm rebuilt almost from scratch once again.
-Dec 1987 he hosted Bill Sienkiewicz which boosted the morale of both.
-In early 1988 Rick Griffin moved to a couple blocks away.
-Their friendship began to grow.
+After Best of Two Worlds was forced by natural disaster into bankruptcy, Beerbohm went solo again with a single store in Haight Ashbury, but moved to a better location at Masonic, a major bus transfer hub.
+Here Beerbohm rebuilt almost from scratch once again, with signings by notable comics artists like a December 1987 Bill Sienkiewicz event and a growing relationship with Rick Griffin, who moved into the neighbourhood in 1988.

 Best Comics and Rock Art Gallery

 On June 1, 1991, Beerbohm, with silent-partner Edward Walker, opened Best Comics and Rock Art Gallery, an art gallery initially centering on seminal rock poster illustrator Rick Griffin in Fisherman's Wharf at The Cannery.
 The store's grand opening party June 1, 1991, featured bands like Big Brother and The Holding Company, New Riders of the Purple Sage, members of Quicksilver Messenger Service, It's a Beautiful Day, the Irish band Phoenix, and others.

-All the other concert poster artists wanted in on this then-growing enterprise.
-Rick and Robert had decided on building the concept larger into a full-fledged Rock Art Museum.
-Bill Graham of Bill Graham Presents as well as Jann Wenner, publisher of Rolling Stone, were backing this expansion.Two and a half months later, Griffin was killed in a motorcycle accident; Beerbohm and Walker were forced to close the gallery in 1992.
+Two and a half months later, Griffin was killed in a motorcycle accident.
+Immediately after, the Griffin family attempted through legal means to restrict the sale of artworks through the gallery, but the lawsuit was dropped.
+Beerbohm and Walker closed the gallery in 1992.

 Historian

-As a comics historian, Beerbohm rediscovered the first comic book in America, Rodolphe Töpffer's The Adventures of Mr. Obadiah Oldbuck, published on September 14, 1842 in New York City, as Brother Jonathan Extra No. IX, which is in the same format as a "modern" day comic book, sans staples, which had not yet been invented.
+As a comics historian, Beerbohm rediscovered the first comic book in America, Rodolphe Töpffer's The Adventures of Mr. Obadiah Oldbuck, published on September 14, 1842, in New York City, as Brother Jonathan Extra No. IX, which is in the same format as a "modern" day comic book, sans staples, which had not yet been invented.